dvollrath/StudyGuide/intro/know.md

 nav_order: 1
 ---

+# What you should know about growth
+{: .no_toc }

+1. TOC
+{:toc}

+This is my attempt to distill down the material in this course into a set of relatively simple statements and claims without resorting to any math.
+If you know these, then you have a great baseline set of knowledge about how economic growth works.
+If you understand *why* these hold, then you have a deep understanding on why economic growth works.

+The material is broken up into several subsections that align with material in the course.

+## Basic facts about economic growth
 {: .important }
-> Both the level of GDP per capita and the growth rate of GDP per capita are important.
-The level
+> The *level* of GDP per capita and the *growth rate* of GDP per capita are different things.

+Be careful to distinguish which one of these we are talking about.
+A high level doesn't mean a high growth rate, and vice versa.
+Very often, a low level makes it easier to have a high growth rate.
+When my daughter was born, the level of her height was low, she was only like 2 feet tall, while the level of my height was high, like 6 feet.
+But her growth rate was much higher than mine.

 {: .important }
-> Rich countries have consistent growth rates of about 1-2% per year in GDP per capita, and that rate can persist for many decades.
+> Rich countries have a high level of GDP per capita and consistent growth rates of about 1-2% per year in GDP per capita, and that rate can persist for many decades.

 {: .important }
 > Middle income and poor countries have a lower level of GDP per capita than rich countries.
-They typically alos have average growth rates of about 1-2% per year in GDP per capita, meaning they are not catching up to rich countries.
-But they also are more likely to have big fluctuations in growth rates year after year, with short periods of rapid growth or short periods of very low or negative growth.
+They also have average growth rates of about 1-2% per year in GDP per capita, meaning they are not catching up to rich countries.
+They also are more likely to have big fluctuations in growth rates year after year, with short periods of rapid growth or short periods of very low or negative growth.

 {: .important }
 > Some middle income and poor countries are able to maintain very high growth rates of around 5-10% per year for a limited time, usually around 20-30 years.
 That period of rapid growth shifts them from the middle or poor group to the rich group of countries.
 But once they reach the same level of GDP per capita as rich countries their growth rates decline to 1-2% per year, in line with other rich countries.